-Research conducted by the American Pet Products Association (APPA) revealed that the sale of treats and pet food increased by 9.7% in 2020.
-Those sales account for $3.7 billion of the total $42 billion generated annually by the pet care industry.
-That number is projected to grow by 5% in 2021.
+Research conducted by the American Pet Products Association (APPA) revealed that sales of treats and pet food increased by 9.7% in 2020.
+Those sales account for $3.7 billion of the total $42 billion generated annually by the pet care industry, and that number is projected to grow by 5% in 2021.

-With the large-scale consumption of pet food, it becomes essential to separate good nutrition from unhealthy.
+With the large-scale consumption of pet food, separating good nutrition from unhealthy is essential.

-A great way to make this distinction is by paying attention to the labels on your purchases.
-As a rule of thumb, the first five to seven ingredients listed on the label are the primary formulation in the product.
+A great way to make this distinction is to pay attention to the labels on your purchases.
+As a rule of thumb, the first five to seven ingredients listed on the label are the product’s primary formulation.

 Additionally, considering the number and quantity of essential fats and oils can help you make a wiser decision to meet calorie requirements for dogs.